This Is Not That: Spiritual Growth

 That’s what Paul means by “eagerly waiting.”
 That’s what life in the Spirit looks like—trust pacing the floor, not striving to perform.

-Paul said the same thing to the Romans: “If we hope for what we do not yet have, we wait for it patiently” (Romans 8:25).
+Paul said the same thing to the Romans: “If we hope for what we do not yet have, we wait for it patiently” (Rom 8:25).

-Spiritual growth isn’t measured in moral muscle; it’s seen in trust taking root.
+That’s how true spiritual growth happens.
 Because the Spirit grows what effort can’t—love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control.
-(Galatians 5:22–23)
+(Gal 5:22–23)

 Those aren’t achievements to display; they’re fruit that appear when striving finally stops.

-Ever watched a seed in the dirt?
+Ever watch a seed in the dirt?
 It looks like nothing’s happening for weeks.
 But under the surface, roots are breaking through the shell, reaching for water.

 In the same way, growth doesn’t always look like progress—it often looks like burial.
 Which is why grace does its best work where no one’s clapping.